KenKundert/nestedtext/README.rst

 a simple natural syntax is used to distinguish the types of data in such a manner that it is not easily confused.
-Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, and lines that begin with a greater-than sign are part of a multi-line string.
+Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, and lines that begin with a greater-than sign are part of a multiline string.
 Dictionaries and lists can be nested arbitrarily, and the leaf values are always text, hence the name *NestedText*.

 *NestedText* is somewhat unique in that the leaf values are always strings.
 Of course the values start off as strings in the input file, but alternatives like